nuppington-bit/Arcane/README.md

 # Arcane

-AO: G is a system that can be used for magic RP in Discord.
+Arcane is a system that can be used for magic RP in Discord.

 ### Current Guilds:
 + The Black Guild (the bad guys)